Manage service definitions for gRPC requests in Postman

 Importing a proto file

-Instead of importing a .proto file from your local system, you can also fetch a .proto file from a URL by entering the URL into the import interface instead of selecting Choose a file.
+Instead of importing a .proto file from your local system, you can also fetch a .proto file from a URL by entering the URL into the import interface instead of selecting Choose a File.

 Postman supports importing of multi-file schemas.
 You can import .proto files containing import directives referring to other files.